 Meanwhile, slice or cube the rolls into small pieces (1/2 inch or so).
 Place the semolina into the milk and stir well.
 (Old recipes tell you to sprinkle it on after, but as you can see in the photos – it did not incorporate).
 In a separate bowl, beat the egg with salt and pepper and then pour over the bread/milk mixture and mix gently.

-On the butter or lard, fry the onion until it begins to brown and then add the garlic.
+On the butter or lard, fry the onion until it begins to brown, and add garlic.
 Remove from pan and add to the bread mixture.
 Finally, add the mushrooms.
-You want ONLY the mushrooms at this point and not the liquid (if there is any remaining).
+You want ONLY the mushrooms and not the liquid (if any remains).
 You can reserve the mushroom water for flavor in another dish, like soup!
-Make sure all ingredients are mixed well and incorporated, but don’t over mix as that will turn it into a mush.
+Ensure all ingredients are mixed well and incorporated, but don’t over mix as that will turn it into a mush.

-Pour the entire contents into a greased baking pan (9 x 13) and bake on 350 for 35-45 minutes or until golden on top and set throughout.
-Allow to sit and rest 15 minutes before slicing.
+Pour the contents into a greased baking pan (9 x 13) and bake at 350 for 35-45 minutes or until golden on top and set throughout.
+Allow to sit and rest for 15 minutes before slicing.

-You can garnish Traditional Czech Christmas Wild Mushroom Recipe with fresh parsley or other favorite herbs you enjoy.
+You can garnish the Traditional Czech Christmas Wild Mushroom Recipe with fresh parsley or other favorite herbs.

-Note: We advise you purchase the best quality dried mushrooms that you can afford as the better the mushroom, the better this dish.
+Note: We advise you to purchase the best quality dried mushrooms that you can afford, as the better the mushroom, the better this dish.

 We hope you enjoy this Traditional Czech Christmas Wild Mushroom Recipe and hope you will share it with your friends.